ISISComputingGroup/ibex_developers_manual/doc/client/compiling/Maven-and-Tycho.md

 # Maven and Tycho

-The IBEX GUI is built using Tycho which is an extension of Maven designed for building Eclipse RCP products.
+The IBEX GUI is built using Tycho, which is a Maven plugin used for building Eclipse RCP products.

 This document provides a brief overview of both Maven and Tycho.